 This is a time of great peril and hardship.
 To see this clearly without panic—just to see, and to know also that there is a practice and a path that is not every-man-for-himself—is an endlessly helpful thing.
 The old Chan masters of China were in just such a situation, when the known world was ending and danger was at every turn.
 They took this into account in their practice and left instructions for us.
 To find a way where there is no way, we turn toward those old teachers and toward the great matters of life and death.

 Here in Northern California, wildfires are burning on schedule, the garden roses are cantaloupe colored in the yellow, diffuse, and scattered light, and water is in short supply.
 Friends are telling me about the Permian extinction event that made the one in which we lost the dinosaurs look half-hearted.
 It was 250 million years ago, and came courtesy of volcanic eruptions.
 My friends find long views consoling; life, consciousness, will continue, if not here then somewhere else.

 In Whole Foods yesterday, someone was holed up in the women’s bathroom, a huddle of sympathetic employees gathered outside.
 “Are you alright?” they asked every few minutes.
 “Yes, yes, I’m fine.”
 It had suddenly become all too much and the young woman had gone to ground.
 “The masks are back, the smoke is back, I’m not leaving this bathroom.”

 Every manifestation wants to persist in its being.
 This includes oceans and planets and galaxies.
 Meanwhile, the changes are always at work.

-The Zen poet Issa loved his young daughter.
+The Pure Land poet Issa loved his young daughter.
 Here she is caught indoors on a wet day: